 Sometimes the symptoms begin in the legs or arms, called “Limb Onset ALS” and other times symptoms begin with speech, chewing, and swallowing.
 This is called “Bulbar Onset ALS”.
 Regardless of which part of the body the symptoms begin in, the disease progresses to all muscles and the person may suffer from speech problems, Dysarthria, and swallowing problems, Dysphagia.

 Why Do People with ALS Lose Weight So Fast?

 ALS makes it very difficult for people to chew and swallow.
 This problem is called Dysphagia.
 This puts them at significant risk for choking.
-The increased risk for choking, and the fact that they burn calories faster than those without ALS make it so that often people with ALS become malnourished quickly.
-Neurofeedback Therapy and working with a trained speech language pathologist can help keep eating skills in better form, longer.
+The increased risk of choking and the fact that they burn calories faster than those without ALS make it so that often people with ALS become malnourished quickly.
+Neurofeedback Therapy and working with a trained speech-language pathologist can help keep eating skills in better form, longer.
 This can help keep a person with ALS at a healthy weight longer, improving quality of life.

 Is ALS Curable?